Kraven3030/My-Hero/README.md

 # MY-HERO
 ABOUT:
-A MERN stack app with full CRUD capabilities built utilizing the official Marvel API to allow users to search for specific heroes and comics within the Marvel database.
-App was styled using Flowbite ontop of Tailwind CSS framework.
+An application built using the MERN (MongoDB, Express, React, and Node.js) stack.
+It offers full CRUD (Create, Read, Update, and Delete) capabilities, and utilizes the official Marvel API to allow users to search for specific heroes and comics within the Marvel database.
+The application is built with user experience in mind, making it easy and intuitive to navigate and search for the desired content.
+The styling of the application is handled using Flowbite, which is built on top of the popular Tailwind CSS framework.
+This provides a clean and modern design that is both visually appealing and easy to use.
+Overall, this application is a powerful and efficient solution for accessing and exploring the vast Marvel universe.

 LINK TO APP:
 https://my-hero.herokuapp.com/